Church Leadership: A Comprehensive Guide for 2025

 This description is hard to live up to, but it is what most people expect of their church leaders.
 When leaders fail to live up to this expectation, there can be internal strife and a loss of faith in the congregation.
 This has led to several splits within the church.

-Common Leadership Roles in a Church
+Common Church Leadership Roles

 For churches to serve their congregations meaningfully, they need to have various leadership roles in place that manage different aspects of the church.
 While certain responsibilities, like tithes, might depend on the church’s denomination, a few common leadership roles in every church.
 Let’s take a look at them: